 Arbed is a tool to work with Real Studio and Xojo projects.
-For OS X and Windows (Linux is only partially supported - download the app to try out what works).
+For OS X, Windows and Linux.

 It lets you inspect, compare and edit projects.
 It can synchronize code you want to share between multiple projects, show your changes between saved project versions, convert your strings into localizable constants, perform complex search and replace operations by scripting them, and much more a serious Real Studio developer can wish for.